LongDataAnalysis/LDvine/README.md

-# LDvine
-Longitudinal D-vine copula model
+# LDvine: Longitudinal D-vine copula model

 The codes in this repository implement time-heterogeneous D-vine model (HET--P) presented in the paper